-Mallows measure has been used in modeling ranked and partially ranked data (see, e.g., \cite{CR}, \cite{FV}, \cite{Ma}).
-In \cite{Starr}, Starr proves the convergence of the empirical measure of Mallows permutation in the regime where $\lim_{n \to \infty}n(1-q)$ exists.
-In that paper, Starr makes use of the mean field theory and evaluates the density of the limit distribution as the solution to an integrable PDE.
+if $\beta \neq 0$, and $u(x, y, 0) \coloneqq 1$. \end{theorem} The author proves the theorem above by making use of the mean field theory and evaluates the density of the limiting distribution as the solution to an integrable PDE.
+We do not think this approach applies in our case, since the Hamiltonian is not of mean-field type.
 In this paper, we establish a similar result for the empirical measure of the product of two independent Mallows permutations.
-Here the product of two permutation is taken within the symmetric group $S_n$, and our proof takes an entirely different approach.
+Here the product of two permutations is taken within the symmetric group $S_n$, and our proof takes an entirely different approach.